On the irreducibility of locally metric connections: Stable Weyl connections

-\begin{ex} With the notations form Example \ref{leit}, it is easy to see that the standard Weyl structure $D_0$ on (a compact quotient of) a metric cone is analytically tame.
+\begin{ere} With the notations from Example \ref{leit}, it is easy to see that the standard Weyl connection $D_0$ on (a compact quotient of) a metric cone is stable.
 Indeed, the Lee form of $D_0$ with respect to the complete metric $g$ is $\theta_0:=ds$ and it is parallel for $\n=\n^g$.
-Therefore $|\theta_0|^2g+\n\theta=g$ thus \eqref{tame} is even an equality for $\e=1/2$. \end{ex}
+Therefore $|\theta_0|^2g+\n\theta=g$ thus \eqref{tame} is even an equality for $\e=1/2$. \end{ere}

-\begin{ere} An exact Weyl structure on a compact conformal manifold $M$ can not be analytically tame.
+\begin{ere} An exact Weyl connection on a compact conformal manifold $M$ can not be stable.
 Indeed, its Lee form $\theta$ with respect to any metric is exact, $\theta=d\varphi$ so \eqref{tame} cannot hold at points where $\varphi$ reaches its maximum on $M$. \end{ere}

-The remaining part of this section is devoted to the proof of the following result, which also justifies the terminology in Definition \ref{at}:
+The remaining part of this section is devoted to the:

-\begin{ath} If $D$ is an analytically tame Weyl structure with respect to some complete metric $g\in c$ on a conformal manifold $(M,c)$, then $D$ is tame. \end{ath}